 Best TV series to watch on Netflix right now (July 2020)

-From original series like Stranger Things and The Crown to old favourites such as Doctor Who and Sherlock, check out the best TV shows to watch with our Netflix recommendations.
+From original series like Stranger Things and The Crown to classics such as Doctor Who and Sherlock, check out the best TV shows to watch with our Netflix recommendations.

-Netflix has become one of the go-to platforms for entertainment throughout the lockdown, with its seemingly endless stream of content.
-With new titles appearing on the site almost every day, there’s so much to choose from – but how are you supposed to narrow down your options?
+Netflix has become one of the go-to places for entertainment throughout the recent lockdown, with its seemingly endless stream of content.
+With new titles appearing on the site most days, there’s so much to choose from – but how are you supposed to narrow down your options?

 Never fear, RadioTimes.com is here to take away the stress of choosing a Netflix boxset to commit to with our guide of the very best comedies, dramas, reality series and documentaries.

-The streamer has seen a variety of shows join its selection these past few months, from BBC Two sitcom Motherland and new episodes of intergalactic cartoon Rick & Morty, to its hit Unsolved Mysteries reboot and The Politician series two.
+The platform has seen a variety of shows join its selection these past few months, from BBC Two sitcom Motherland and new episodes of intergalactic cartoon Rick & Morty to its hit Unsolved Mysteries reboot and The Politician series two.

-When it comes to pre-existing content, there’s still a number of classics that are worth a re-visit such as Friends, Shameless (UK) and Spaced, while newer comedies such as After Life and Never Have I Ever are great if you’re looking for a light Netflix watch.
+When it comes to pre-existing content, there’s still a number of old favourites that are worth a re-visit such as Friends, Shameless (UK) and Spaced, while newer comedies such as After Life and Never Have I Ever are great if you’re looking for a light Netflix watch.

-Want something a bit darker?
-The platform is renowned for its black comedies (BoJack Horseman), intense dramas (Ozark) and crime series (Mindhunter), so definitely check them out if you’re looking for a fan of a good thriller.
+Looking for something a bit darker?
+The streamer is renowned for its black comedies (BoJack Horseman), intense dramas (Ozark) and crime series (Mindhunter), so definitely check them out if you’re looking for a fan of a good thriller.

 You can even use secret codes to explore different genres of TV shows, but don’t worry, we’ve got everything you need here in one place.